jacobrosenthal/rust-training-aimldevfest-2019/src/error_handling.md

 There *is* a minimal runtime in Rust, which means if were not careful we can and will blow up at runtime.
 This is called a panic and is handled in the panic handler, which on hosted platforms includes unwinding and backtraces.
 You can fire it on purpose with `panic!()` or by `unwrap()` on a None or Err value.

-**EXERCISE: Run our program again, this time not passing any command line arguments**
+**EXERCISE: Run our program again, this time not passing any command line arguments.**

 ```text
 thread 'main' panicked at 'called `Option::unwrap()` on a `None` value', src/libcore/option.rs:347:21